-Key audit matter How our audit addressed the key audit matter Accuracy and completion of equity The Group has historically entered into a number of equity-based transactions such as share issues and share warrants.
+Key audit matter How our audit addressed the key audit matter Accuracy and completion of equity The Company has historically entered into a number of equity-based transactions such as share issues and share warrants.
 The valuation of share options and warrants requires significant management judgements and estimates which may result in a material misstatement of the financial statements.
 We obtained an understanding of the nature of equity transactions entered into by the Company during the period through discussions with management a review of regulatory news service announcements and from the review of Board minutes and key agreements.
 Valuations prepared for share-based payments issued have been reviewed.
 In doing so, we have assessed the modelling approach taken and verified the key assumptions and inputs into these models.
-Completeness of Creditors Completeness of creditors aims to ensure all relevant costs relating to the financial period ended 31 December 2023 have been identified and accrued into the financial statements.
+Loss of control of subsidiary During the year the Company lost control of its main operating subsidiary.
+In addition to the impact this had on the going concern status of the Company (see below), the accounting of this transaction is complex and has a significant impact on the financial statements.
+We were unable to obtain information to fully support the financial activities of the subsidiary until the date control was lost and the impact of this is highlighted in the Basis for Qualified Opinion section of this report.
+Completeness of Creditors Completeness of creditors aims to ensure all relevant costs relating to the financial period ended 31 December 2024 have been identified and accrued into the financial statements.
 We reviewed a sample of accruals against appropriate supporting documentation and ensured reasonableness.
 We performed a review of post period end bank payments and invoices received for evidence of any unrecorded liabilities.
-Going Concern During the year the Group has recorded a loss of \$3,456k (2022: loss of \$1,051), seen net assets increased to \$14,609K (2022: \$459K) and cash balances increase to \$2,754k (2022: \$306K).
-However, the subsidiary of the Group is seeking We have discussed the going concern basis with management and reviewed the Group's forecasts.
-We have reviewed the inputs, assumptions, sensitivities and integrities of the forecasts prepared. agreement with its creditors and should this agreement not be achieved, or if production rates in this entity are not sustained, the going concern position of the Group may be in doubt.
-Due to the inherent uncertainties in the future operations of the newly acquired subsidiary we have included a reference to this material uncertainty in our audit report.
+Going Concern During the year the Company has recorded a loss of \$18.5m (2023: group loss of \$3.7m), seen a net liability position at year end of \$300k (2023: group We have discussed the going concern basis with management and reviewed the Group's forecasts.
+We have reviewed the inputs, assumptions, net assets of \$14.6m) and cash balances decrease to \$866k (2023: \$2,63k).